le-mn/minhngocle.github.io/index.md

 ## Research interests

-**The dark side**: dark matter & dark energy.
+**The bright side**:

-I am curious about the nature of dark matter: what is it made from?
-And on dark energy's nature, whether dark energy or modified gravity runs the acceleration of our universe.
+I would like to find the answers to the birth of astronomical objects of different sizes, such as stars, globular clusters, and galaxies.

-**The bright side**: galaxy formation & evolution, globular cluster (GC), and star formation.
+**The dark side**:

-I am interested in finding the answers for the process which formed stars and GCs, feedback that affects galaxy formation, and the connection between galaxies and their host halos.
+I am very much interested in using the relationship between the bright side and the dark side (galaxy-halo connection) to study how our universe grows up.

 ## Research projects